zachmccabe/zachmccabe.github.io/tools.md

 ## Field

 + Always looking for a better hat
-+ Bates boots, usually
++ Boots are my most important tools for outdoor work and, depending on the task, I wear:
+  + Belleville Mini-Mil, after reading [this](https://chasingyourmind.blogspot.com/2014/11/minimal-boots-and-belleville-mini-mil.html)
+  + USMC hot weather issue via EBay; I've been happy with the Bates and Altama iterations
-+ Billhook
+  + Cheap muck boots
-+ Bull nose pliers
-+ Coolmax UV Buff around my neck
++ Billhook, which gets my vote as the most versitle and underrated tool on this list
 + Dish soap to wash off the poison ivy
-+ Loksak bags keep dust and rain away from my phone
++ Loksak bags
-+ PPE: WalMart does a great job with RX safety glasses – they are affordable and make them fast
++ RX safety glasses; WalMart does a great job with these

 *HT [Belle B Cooper](http://bellebcooper.com/) for inspiring the idea for a tools list.*

-Whenever I travel, visit a friend, or read a bit of [archaeology,](https://archive.org/details/StoneAgeEconomics_201611/page/n31) it is always the stuff people use that raises my eyebrow and makes me smile.
+Whenever I travel, visit a friend, or read a bit of [anthropology,](https://archive.org/details/StoneAgeEconomics_201611/page/n31) it is always the stuff people use that raises my eyebrow and makes me smile.
 Only fair to ante up, eh?